EOSC-Data-Commons/data-commons-mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server with a HTTP POST endpoint to access data from various open access data publishers, developed for the [EOSC Data Commons project](https://eosc.eu/horizon-europe-projects/eosc-data-commons/).

+It uses a search API and LLM to find relevant datasets for a user question.

 ## 🧩 Endpoints

 The HTTP API comprises 2 main endpoints:

-- `/mcp`: **MCP server** to search for relevant data using the EOSC Data Commons search APU based on the user question
+- `/mcp`: **MCP server** to search for relevant data to answer a user question using the EOSC Data Commons search API
   - Use [`rmcp`](https://github.com/modelcontextprotocol/rust-sdk) with Streamable HTTP transport

 - `/search`: regular **HTTP POST** JSON that enables querying the MCP server with a LLM provider